danlentz/clj-uuid/README.md

 UUIDs (Universally Unique Identifiers) as described by [**IETF RFC-9562**](http://www.ietf.org/rfc/rfc9562.txt).

-This library extends the standard Java UUID class to provide true v1 (time based) and v3/v5 (namespace based) identifier generation.
+This library extends the standard Java UUID class to provide true time based and namespace based identifier generation.
 Additionally, a number of useful supporting utilities are provided to support serialization and manipulation of these UUIDs in a simple, efficient manner.